tonyleidong/OptimalFlow/README.md

 **OptimalFlow** is an Omni-ensemble Automated Machine Learning Python toolkit, which is based on *Pipeline Cluster Traversal Experiment* approach, to help data scientists build optimal models in easy way, and automate Supervised Learning workflow with simple codes.

+**OptimalFlow** wraps the Scikit-learn supervised learning framework to automatically create a collection of machine learning pipelines(aka ‘pipeline cluster’) based on algorithms permutation in each framework component.
+It includes feature engineering methods in its preprocessing module such as missing value imputation, categorical feature encoding, numeric feature rescaling, and outlier winsorization.
+The models  inherit algorithms from Scikit-learn estimators for classification and regression problems.

+**OptimalFlow** uses *Pipeline Cluster Traversal Experiments* as the optimizer to build an omni-ensemble workflow for an optimal baseline model searching, including feature preprocessing/selection optimization, hyperparameters tuning, model selection and assessment.

 After version 0.1.10, it added a "no-code" Web App as an application demo built on **OptimalFlow**.
 Users could build Automated Machine Learning workflow all by clicks, without any coding at all!
 (Read more details https://optimal-flow.readthedocs.io/en/latest/webapp.html)

 ![WebApp Demo](https://github.com/tonyleidong/OptimalFlow/blob/master/docs/OptimalFlow-WebApp-slow.gif)